grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/best-practices.md

 sidebar_position: 0.5
 ---

-# Best practices for plugin development
+# Best practices for plugin development and such

 We have compiled a list of practices for building and publishing high-quality plugins for Grafana that we have found beneficial.
 Refer to them when building your own plugin for best results.